Microbiome sequencing

 Increased time-to-result and inability to identify workflow errors until it’s too late, plus additional complexities of handling large volumes of bulk data.

-• Characterise microbiomes at their source — minimise potential sample degradation caused by storage or shipping
+• Characterise microbiomes at their source, even in the most extreme environments with the portable MinION devices — minimise potential sample degradation caused by storage and shipping

-• Analyse hundreds of samples with flexible, high-throughput, GridION and PromethION devices
+• Scale up and sequence with high-output, modular GridION and PromethION devices

 • Use methylation motifs to support genome binning and assembly from metagenome samples — maximising the utility of your data

-Amplification can introduce bias — reducing uniformity of coverage with the potential for coverage gaps — and removes base modifications (e.g. DNA methylation) limiting data insights.
+Amplification can introduce bias — reducing uniformity of coverage with the potential for coverage gaps — and removes base modifications, necessitating additional sample prep, sequencing runs, and expense.

 Streamlined workflows